Kiss (band): 2013–2015: 40th anniversary, Rock and Roll Hall of Fame and international collaboration

 On October 16, 2013, Kiss was again announced as a nominee for the Rock and Roll Hall of Fame, and was subsequently announced as an inductee on December 17.

 In 2013, Kiss purchased a share of an Arena Football League expansion franchise set to begin play at the Honda Center in Anaheim, California, in 2014.
 Simmons, Stanley and manager McGhee jointly owned the team, called the Los Angeles Kiss.
 Both Simmons and Stanley are known fans of the AFL.
 The LA Kiss offered National Football League free agent quarterback Tim Tebow a contract to join their team and play in the AFL, but he did not join.
 The team folded in 2016.
+Bizarrely, Simmons was also an "owner for a day" of the Carlton Football Club, a team that participates in the Australian Football League and which is also commonly abbreviated to AFL, although this purchase was unofficial and purportedly done for tax purposes, according to Simmons.
+Simmons has nevertheless been a fan of Carlton and Australian rules football since at least 2008.

 In 2014, Kiss toured as co-headliners with Def Leppard.
 After Simmons toured with Joe Elliott in South America, the two talked about their bands working together.
 From June 23 to August 31, 2014, the bands toured 42 cities, with a dollar per ticket donated to such military charities as Wounded Warrior Project.